cambridge-ceu/GitHub-matters/README.md

 1. Make sure you have a GitHub account.
 2. Fork a repository.
-3. Create a new branch on which to make your change, e.g. `git checkout -b my_code_contribution`
+3. Create a new branch on which to make your change, e.g. `git checkout -b your_initials_or_description`
 4. Commit your change.
 Include a commit message describing the correction.
 Please note that if your commit message is not clear, the correction will not be accepted.
-5. Submit a pull request.
+5. Submit a pull request from your_initials_or_descrition.

 More generally, it would be similar to [these instructions to GDAL](https://github.com/OSGeo/gdal/blob/master/CONTRIBUTING.md).